kyle8214/kyle8214.github.io/_pages/usefullinks.md

+---
+layout: archive
+title: "resources"
+permalink: /usefullinks/
+author_profile: true
+---

-Here are some links that might be useful
+Here are some links that might be useful.